-Information Technology (hereinafter, "IT") risk could occur as a result of inadequate information technology and processing, or arise from an inadequate IT strategy and policy or inadequate use of the Company's IT.
-We note that during 2018, no IT/data related incidents have been occurred that may give rise to the Company's operational risk.
+Information Technology (hereinafter, "IT") risk is in respect of incidents that could arise as a result of inadequate information technology and processing, or an inadequate IT strategy and policy or inadequate use of the Company's IT.
+We note that during 2020, no such IT/data related incidents occurred.